shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_500.md

 ![](images/500/Lab500_image100.PNG)

-Update August 13, 2018
+Update August 16, 2018

 ## CONNECT AND INTERACT WITH ADMINCLIENT
 ## Introduction

-In this lab, you will take a look at how to connect and interact with the AdminClient. using Goldengate 12.3 micro services web interface in a Ravello environment.
+In this lab, you will take a look at how to connect and interact with the Microservices AdminClient. using Goldengate 12.3 micro services web interface in a Ravello environment.

 Steps: